michielbdejong/documents/nlnet-grant.md

 ## 9. Follow-ups on the project

 This is a long term project.
-We ask NLnet to help to bootstrap it, but we hope to be sustainable after stable release (thanks to donations).
+We ask NLnet to help to bootstrap it, but we hope to be sustainable after a stable release (thanks to donations).
 So the followup is as soon as it is stable, we add more and more FOSIA to our store implementation.

 If we don't have anymore funding, that's also fine.
 If enough people are using our store implementation, more and more HSP will use it also.
 So the community will be able to maintain the implementation by itself.
 And us, the founders, will continue to maintain our HSP and provide FOSIA (added by the community) to our users.